castuofa/sparc_microct/README.md

   <li>Generate 3D models from microCT data</li>
 </ul>

-### When you have completed this lesson you will be able to:
+### When you have completed this lesson, you will be able to:
 <ul>
   <li>Understand how to download, visualize, and process microCT data</li>
-  <li>Become familiar with free open-source programs for visualizing and manipulating microCT data and 3D models</li>
+  <li>Become familiar with free, open-source programs for visualizing and manipulating microCT data and 3D models</li>
   <li>Understand the range of applications of microCT in archaeological investigations</li>
 </ul>